26 of the Best Winter Destinations in Europe

 Dozens of wooden stalls are set up in Castle Square, near the Royal Castle, which was all rebuilt in meticulous detail after the World War II bombings.

-At this market, you can find oscypek, a smoked cheese made from sheep’s milk and salt traditionally made in southern Poland’s Carpathian Mountains.
+A lit Christmas tree stands on display in front of the castle, and the mood is always festive and cheery.
+At this market, you can find oscypek, a smoked cheese made from sheep’s milk and salt, traditionally made in southern Poland’s Carpathian Mountains.

 Thick woolen socks, hats, and mittens from that region are also popular as temperatures dip below zero and often include heavy snowfall.

-Poland is known across Europe for its handmade glass Christmas ornaments.
+Poland is known across eastern Europe for its handmade glass Christmas ornaments.
 They are often colorful and glittery, varying in shape from the traditional round balls decorated with snowflake designs or religious scenes to more ambitious pieces in the shape of bumblebees or even Queen Nefertiti’s bust.

 Other popular items include simple but quirky wooden toys from the Czech Republic or black rye bread imported from neighboring Lithuania.

-Food stalls fill the air with the smell of roasted chestnuts, mulled wine or pierogi, and Polish dumplings made from unleavened dough that is stuffed with potatoes, sauerkraut, meat, cheese, or fruit.
+Food stalls fill the air with the smell of roasted chestnuts, mulled wine, or pierogi, and Polish dumplings made from unleavened dough that is stuffed with potatoes, sauerkraut, meat, cheese, or fruit.

 The market is usually held in December and offers a great starting point for exploring the city’s Old Town.